smitkoli18ce5005/MDP_Employee_Wage_TypeScript/readme.md

 8           | Calculate total wage using array
 9 - Task_1  | Calculate total Wage using array forEach
-9 - Task_2  | Show the Day along with Daily Wage using Array map helper function
+9 - Task_2  | Show the Day along with Daily Wage using Array map helper function 9 - Task_3  | Show Days when Full time wage of 160 were earned using filter function